Marathon training | What to eat for the best results

 3. And working out which foods you can tolerate.

-Address any underlying imbalance
+Address any underlying imbalances

 Before applying sports nutrition, it’s important to focus on the foundation of your health.
 If you have any underlying issues such as digestive concerns then you might want some expert advice.
-For example, pineapple and papaya supply digestive enzymes and may aid digestion.
-Natural yoghurt is a good source of probiotic bacteria which may help support gut function and immunity in runners.
-A nutritional therapist will be able to assess the problem and offer bespoke advice.

 Foods to fuel your runs